jidtuit/meta-java/README.md

 * Enum: Parse fields of the enum
 * Support sealed interfaces
 * Check if everything works ok with several classes defined in the same java file
+* Generics support in:
+    * Methods
+    * Classes
+    * Interfaces
+    * Records?
+* Multiple class definition in one file

 Limitations:

 * Annotation of type class or type array returned as a String
-* Extends and implements classes returned as a String
+* Extends and implements classes returned as a String including generics
 * No synthetic methods returned (for records or any other class).
 Only the ones explicitly defined